naglfar/krunner-keepassxc/README.md

 Soon you should be able to install the plugin through the krunner settings, until then you can find it on the [web store](https://store.kde.org/p/1414906/)
 Download the archive, extract and run the install.sh, which should get everything up and running without doing anything else.

+## config file ##
+On first start the plugin will create a config file with default values in ~/.config/krunner-keepassxc/config (~/.config being $XDG_CONFIG_HOME) where you can add a few settings:
+- trigger word (default: empty)
+- max number of entries to show (default: 5)
+- icon (default: object-unlock, you can find possible values in /usr/share/icons/<your theme>/)

 ## more manual ways of getting started ##

 ### start using pyz file ###